revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary> <b>Explanation</b> </summary>

-- In the above program first we need to read the file.After removing spaces, diplay the entire content in the file `rename.txt`.
+> In the above program, we need to first read the file.
+After removing spaces, diplay the entire content in the file `rename.txt`.

 </details>
     </details>